 The Company does not regularly aggregate the purchase or sale of equity securities for client accounts; customarily, equity trades are executed on an individual client/individual security basis.
 However, when one or more Client Advisors buys or sells an entire position in an equity security for a group of clients, the trades may be aggregated through each custodian.
+In addition, for accounts that participate in one of the Company's strategies, when a change is made to the strategy, the resulting buy or sell transaction will typically be made on an aggregated basis at each custodian with all clients at a custodian receiving the same transaction price terms.
 The Company generally does aggregate pending client trades, through each custodian, for fixed-income instruments having similar characteristics, except where the executing broker must enter each client trade individually.
 Generally (but not always), when trades are aggregated, all clients at the same custodian participating in the aggregated order will receive an average share or bond price with all other transaction costs (other than prime broker fees for certain bond trades) shared on a pro-rata basis.
-The Company's prevailing practice of not aggregating clients' trades may result in higher overall trading costs to clients than if the Company's prevailing practice were to aggregate such trades.
+The Company's prevailing practice of not aggregating clients' trades for individual accounts that that do not participate in one of the Company's strategies may result in higher overall trading costs to clients than if the Company's prevailing practice were to aggregate such trades.